 Harness the metalizer

-Input boost switch: wire a 100k resistor to an On/on switch and that switch across R216 (or its replacement, if you do the input insert), so that you can switch the 100k in parallel.
+Input boost switch: wire a 100k resistor to an ON/ON switch and that switch across R216 (or its replacement, if you do the input insert), so that you can switch the 100k in parallel.
 I went for a different setup (switch between 120k and 75k attenuation) but am still experimenting a little.
 A potentiometer could also be an option.

-Now, this is only one narrow application of timbral possibilities here.
+Now, this is only one of many timbral possibilities here.
 Theoretically, you could use several switches across each wavefolder stage (C107, C106, C111, and C110 -although I find switching C110 not so super interesting).
 An alternative to a switch could be a 20k resistor + B100k potentiometer in series replacing the respective 120k resistors in each folder (that’s R203, R201, R225, R224) – though I didn’t test that.
 For starters I’m quite happy with input boost and a switch across C111.

 Input insert: as per schematic, R216 (120k) is where the triangle wave enters its wave folding journey.
 Remove that resistor and wire the left hand terminal to the NC lug of a switched socket, and wire the tip lug of that socket via a 120k resistor to the right hand terminal where R216 used to be.